 West Nile Virus

-West Nile virus (WNV) is most commonly transmitted to humans by mosquitoes.
+West Nile Virus (WNV) is most commonly transmitted to humans by mosquitoes.
 You can reduce your risk of being infected with WNV by using insect repellent and wearing protective clothing to prevent mosquito bites.
 There are no medications to treat or vaccines to prevent WNV infection.
 Fortunately, most people infected with WNV will have no symptoms.
 About 1 in 5 people who are infected will develop a fever with other symptoms.
-Less than 1% of infected people develop a serious, sometimes fatal, neurologic illness (see CDC WNV).
+Less than 1% of infected people develop a serious, sometimes fatal, neurologic illness (see CDC WNV: Symptoms & Treatment).

 WNV in Montana

 Mosquitoes belonging to members of the Culex species are the most common vectors of WNV in the North America.
 In MT, Culex tarsalis is the most common WNV mosquito vector.
 Please remember that while WNV is a concern in Montana, Zika virus is not.
 In fact, the mosquitos that carry Zika virus have not been found in Montana or neighboring states.

 The first confirmed case of WNV in MT was detected in a horse in July, 2002, followed shortly by the first human case in August, 2002.
 The highest rates of disease occurred in 2003 and 2007 (see CDC WNV).

 First West Nile Virus death for 2016 reported in McCone County *September 6, 2016

 First cases of West Nile Virus reported in Montana *August 25, 2016